Content is Everything

 Reminding yourself of this fact is your reward for coming this far.
 It is the equivalent of a massive gold nugget in your pan, shining at you… right now.

-The potential power of online media, social especially, is its network effect.
+The potential power of digital media, social especially, is its network effect.

 In the early days, people shared cat memes because it was novel and fun to do so.
 The content was all of the things I listed above, but the true joy came from the act of sharing.